Presidency of Woodrow Wilson: Disloyalty

 To counter disloyalty to the war effort at home, Wilson pushed through Congress the Espionage Act of 1917 and the Sedition Act of 1918 to suppress anti-British, pro-German, or anti-war statements.
 While he welcomed socialists who supported the war, he pushed at the same time to arrest and deport foreign-born enemies.
 After the war many recent immigrants, resident aliens without U.S. citizenship, who opposed America's participation in the war were deported to Russia or other nations under the powers granted in the Immigration Act of 1918.
 The Wilson administration relied heavily on state and local police forces, as well as local voluntary organizations, to enforce war-time laws.
 Anarchists, Industrial Workers of the World members, and other antiwar groups attempting to sabotage the war effort were targeted by the Department of Justice; many of their leaders were arrested for incitement to violence, espionage, or sedition.
 Eugene Debs, the 1912 Socialist presidential candidate, was convicted for encouraging young men to evade the draft.
 In response to concerns over civil liberties, the American Civil Liberties Union (ACLU), a private organization devoted to the defense of free speech, was founded in 1917.

-Wilson called on voters in the 1918 off-year elections to elect Democrats as an endorsement of his policies.
+Wilson called on voters in the 1918 mid-term elections to elect Democrats as an endorsement of his policies.
 However the Republicans won over alienated German-Americans and took control.
 Wilson refused to coordinate or compromise with the new leaders of House and Senate—Senator Henry Cabot Lodge became his nemesis.